Ankan-Halder/Simulator-for-8-bit-Ribosomal-Computing/README.md

 # Simulator-for-8-bit-Ribosomal-Computing
 * 8 bit mRNA simulator software for windows(exe) 32 bit.<br/>
-* It is a end user 32 bit software.The source code is not uploaded in this repository.
+* It is a end user 32 bit software.